pablomarin/GPT-Azure-Search-Engine/app/README.md

 1. Make Sure that once the ARM template is ready to be created in the Azure portal, you change the ***Repo Url*** variable to your own repo:
 "https://github.com/<YOUR_GITHUB_NAME>/GPT-Azure-Search-Engine.git"

+2. Once the deployment is done, go to **Azure Portal -> Your Web App Service -> Settings -> Congiguration -> Application Settings** and set the values of the enviromental variables needed. **Don't forget to click the SAVE button on the top**.

+3. Your App should be working now.

-2. Everytime you commit changes to your branch it will kick in CI/CD and deploy your changes to the web app
+3. Everytime you commit changes to your branch it will kick in CI/CD and deploy your changes to the web app

 ## Troubleshoot